SondreKindem/HardcoreParkour/README.md

 ## Tutorials

 ### Course tutorial
-1. Create a parkour course (duh).
+1. Create an actual parkour course with blocks (duh).
 2. Stand on the block where you want the spawn for the course to be.
 Run `/hcp create <name>`
-3. Now for each checkpoint, stand in the center of where the checkpoint should be, and run `/hcp addcheckpoint <course> [radius] [height]` Height and radius are optional, defaulting to a value of 0, resulting in a size of one block.
+3. Now for each checkpoint, stand on the block where the checkpoint should be, and type `/hcp addcheckpoint <course-name> [radius] [height]` Height and radius are optional.
+By default the checkpoint only covers the block you are standing in.
 Note that if you want to specify a radius, you also have to provide the height.
 4. Repeat for each checkpoint.
 The final checkpoint acts as the goal.
 5. Set the kill-height.
 If players move below this height, they will respawn to the latest checkpoint.
 Position yourself at the height you want, and use `/hcp setkillheight`.
 You can specify the height manually if you really want to as well.